 I’m sure you know, art framing costs can get pretty ridiculous.
 Frames themselves can be overpriced, but paying someone else to cut mat board and professionally frame your work can give you a special kind of sticker shock.
 If you’re an artist trying to make a living or even just sell your work as a side hustle, it’s hard to stomach the cost of framing all your work.
 I’m here to tell you there are cheaper options, and you can break some rules.

 (*Recommended product links contained in this post are affiliate links for Amazon or Dick Blick and I will earn a commission if you make a purchase at no additional cost to you.
 These commissions help fund more content like this, so thanks!)

-Is there a “right” way to display your work?
+Is there a “right” way to display your art?

-When it comes to displaying your work, people can get pretty opinionated.
+When it comes to displaying your artwork, people can get pretty opinionated.
 I had a man tell me that every work of art needs to be framed.
 Even a gallery profile canvas.
-Art looks better in a frame (He was a framer so clearly he had a bias, and no I didn’t take his advice.)
+Art looks better in a frame.
+For context, he was a framer and cleary biased.
+No, I didn’t take his advice.

 When I’m preparing for an art show, I no longer think about the “right” way of doing things.
-I’m pragmatic and I just want to get my work on the wall without wasting money.
+I’m pragmatic and I just want to get my work on the wall in an attractive way without wasting money.

 There are four things that I pay attention to when it comes to hanging my work at events and galleries: